Charting the Digital Landscape of the Conservation Profession Project

-A review of existing digital resources was conducted to provide a snapshot view of current websites, tools, databases, and other resources that contain conservation information or serve conservation purposes.
-A summary of those resources can be found in the Digital Landscape Baseline Report
+FAIC conducted a review of existing digital resources to provide a snapshot view of current websites, tools, databases, and other resources that contain conservation information or serve conservation purposes.
+You can find a summary of those resources in the report below.

-An online survey of digital resources was initiated in May 2014.
-A summary overview of the results can be found in the Digital Landscape Survey Summary
+FAIC initiated an online survey of digital resources in May 2014.
+You can find a summary of the results in the document Digital Landscape of the

-, with a full analysis in the document Charting the Digital Landscape of Conservation Survey Results (August 2014).
+Survey Summary with a full analysis in the document Charting the Digital Landscape of Conservation Survey Results (August 2014).

-were held May 31, 2014, in conjunction with the AIC Annual Meeting in San Francisco.
-Links to the presentations are provided below.
-An overview of the presentations and summary of the discussion, written by Kate Brugioni, can be found in the Conservators Converse
+FAIC held four presentations on May 31, 2014 in conjunction with the AIC's 42nd Annual Meeting in San Francisco, which we link to below.
+You can find an overview of the presentations and summary of the discussion by Kate Brugioni in the archived Conservators Converse blog.